joinpursuit/Pursuit-Core-iOS/fundamentals/terminal-github/README.md

 ## What is Git

-Open source version control system developed by Linus Torvalds in 2005.
-This is the version control system that Github uses for it's platform.
+Open-source version control system developed by Linus Torvalds in 2005.
+This is the version control system that Github uses for its platform.

 ## What is Terminal